cristina0000/UA-Interview/Akron-Sheridan/README-SHERIDAN.md

 4. Improve the Tableau dashboard

 ## Challenges I encountered
-1. Challenges with the setup, and thank you for your help.
-My main issue was attempting to run the SQL scripts from Windows Powershell, instead of DBeaver.
+1. Challenges with the setup.
+My main issue was attempting to run the SQL scripts from Windows Powershell, instead of a SQL editor like DBeaver.
     I later found a free version of DBeaver which worked great.
 2. Intrinsic challenges arising from the data being synthetic.
 3. Connecting to the Oracle data base using Python was initially a challenge, as I would get errors related to cx_Oracle, however I found a better solution using oracledb instead